 This is an advanced communications course that explores the many legal issues, liberties, and restraints that face the media today, not only as it pertains to First Amendment issues, but also other issues, such as libel, commercial speech, obscenity, and indecency, as well as access to public sources of information.

-COM345 Media and Politics 3 Credits Students evaluate the relationship between the media and political candidates during the media and political candidates during election years and whether the media is truly an impartial reporter of the facts.
+COM345 Media and Politics 3 Credits

+Students evaluate the relationship between the media and political candidates during election years and whether the media is truly an impartial reporter of the facts.